 Hairy Crab — The Shanghai Delicacy Every Tourist Should Try

 For anyone interested in food in Shanghai then Hairy Crab Season is by far the most interesting part of the year.
-During the 9th and 10th month of the Lunar calendar, Autumn to you and I, Shanghai's culinary scene is all about hairy crab.
+During the 9th and 10th months of the lunar calendar, autumn to you and I, Shanghai's culinary scene is all about hairy crab.

 They can be found in every market and restaurant at this time of year, they are even sold in vending machines at subway stations in nearby Nanjing.
 Make no mistake though, the finest specimens of this costly crustacean — large females — can set you back more than a prime steak.